Winter Semester 22/23

 - are able to critically assess and review a given scientific paper,

-- are able to plan a research project,
+- are able to plan and execute a research project,

 - and are able to organize and develop own scientific manuscripts.

 - Developing scientific papers

 - Bhattacherjee, A. 2012.
 Social Science Research: Principles, Methods, and Practices, (2. ed.).
 Tampa, FL, USA: Global Text Project.

 - Boudreau, M.-C., Gefen, D., and Straub, D.W.
 2001.
 "Validation in Information Systems Research: A State-of-the-Art Assessment," MIS Quarterly (25:1), pp. 1-16.